-The Energy Resilience of Interacting Networks (ERIN) tool has been developed to support an energy master planning process that allows for the assessment of the resilience of energy supply systems to various Design-Basis Threats.
-The tool operates over networks that supply both individual buildings and districts.
-Although ERIN is valuable by itself for assessment of arbitrary energy networks for their energy resilience, it is meant to be used in conjunction with other tools and processes.
-The Guide briefly discusses application of ERIN in conjunction with a web-based application called the Simple Master Planner (SMPL) Tool, created by the U.S. Army Engineer Research and Development Center, Construction Engineering Research Laboratory (ERDC-CERL) for energy managers, master planners, and policy makers.
+ERIN is valuable by itself for assessment of arbitrary energy networks for their energy resilience; however, it is meant to be used in conjunction with other tools and processes.
+The Guide briefly discusses the application of ERIN in conjunction with a web-based application called the Simple Master Planner (SMPL) Tool, created by the U.S. Army Engineer Research and Development Center, Construction Engineering Research Laboratory (ERDC-CERL) for energy managers, master planners, and policy makers.
 SMPL tool provides a graphical interface that allows users to evaluate energy, water, waste, and storm water scenarios for military installations, districts, and campuses.